Statement of Compliance with the QCA Corporate Governance Code

 Board committees are authorised to engage the services of external advisers as they deem necessary in the furtherance of their duties at the Company’s expense.
 Details concerning the composition and meetings of the committees are

-contained on page 27 and 28 of the Corporate Governance Statement in the 2022 Annual Report and on the Company’s website at https://cyanconnode.com/investors/governance/
+contained on pages 39 and 40 of the Corporate Governance Statement in the FY2022 Annual Report and on the Company’s website at https://cyanconnode.com/investors/governance/

 10. Communicate how the Group is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders